 You are also responsible for dusting, sweeping, mopping, waxing, buffing, removing trash, and keeping your personal area clean and neat.
 Lockers must be neatly arranged inside and out, and all shelving must be neat and clean.
-You are not permitted to tape any items within your locker or on the windows and walls in your assigned cell.
-If you do not maintain a high level of sanitation, you will be moved accordingly to a new room assignment in order to facilitate a change in your sanitation level.
+You are not permitted to tape any items within your locker, bed or desk, or on the windows and walls in your living area.